Written By: Kate Morneau of Morneau Law

 A Parenting Coordinator is appointed by the court to provide guidance to parents and to help them make decisions regarding their children.
 A parenting coordinator’s role is to facilitate communication, provide advice and interpret the existing court orders.
 A parenting coordinator does not have the authority to make decisions.
 The goal is to keep parenting disputes out of court.

 Morneau Law’s team of attorneys and paralegals are highly trained and are available to work with high-conflict families in any of these roles.
-To learn more about how to settle your case out of court, please contact us by calling (603) 943-5647 to schedule a consultation.
+Our office is located at 30 Temple Street Suite 503, Nashua, NH 03060, you can also learn more about how to settle your case out of court, please contact us by calling (603) 943-5647 to schedule a consultation.